 There are two types: Pre-Trial Diversion (TCA § 40-15-105) and Judicial Diversion (TCA § 40-35-313).
 A Pre-Trial diversion is exactly as it sounds.
 Defendants preemptively agree to the terms of diversionary probation prior to entering a plea or standing trial.
 If the probationary period is not completed a defendant would still be entitled to all of the rights they would have been had they not entered into the diversion i.e. plea bargaining or standing trial.
 If it is completed satisfactorily, then the charges are dismissed and may be expunged from the defendant’s record.

-Conversely, a Judicial Diversion begins after a defendant pleads guilty to the charge.
+Conversely, a Judicial Diversion in Tennese begins after a defendant pleads guilty to the charge.
 However, entry of the plea is suspended, pending the outcome of the probationary period.
 If the probationary period is completed, the charge is dismissed and the plea is never entered.
 Just like a Pretrial Diversion the charge may be expunged from a defendant’s record.
 However, if a defendant does not comply with the terms of probation for the period agreed upon, the guilty plea is automatically entered against the defendant.
-Consequently, failure to comply with the terms of probation in a judicial diversion means that defendant would have no right to a trial since the guilty plea is automatically entered.
+Consequently, failure to comply with the terms of probation in a judicial diversion in TN means that defendant would have no right to a trial since the guilty plea is automatically entered.

 So what’s so special about Pretrial and Judicial Diversions?
 Even if you are guilty, the charges against you can be dismissed and expunged from your record!
 Diversions are typically the best option for eligible defendants.
 Diversions are the closest thing to a real world “Get Out of Jail Free” card.